4d/4d-for-ios/docs/Authentication.md

 As simple as that !

-You will find more information about this component in the [documentation](), especially about resources you may use like html templates and settings that you may want to define.
+You will find more information about this component in the [documentation](https://4d-for-ios.github.io/4D-Mobile-App-Server/).

 # Without using the component